NPST Wins Contract from DCB Bank for Online Dispute Resolution - www.lokmattimes.com

 By adopting an integrated operating model for dispute classification and resolution, DCB Bank stands to benefit from enhanced productivity, potentially up to 30% and more.
 Additionally, the bank can potentially reduce financial losses and regulatory risks, boosting operational excellence and efficiency.

-Commenting on the win, Deepak Chand Thakur, Co-founder and CEO, NPST stated, "We are delighted to announce the win with DCB Bank, reaffirming our commitment to delivering relevant innovation and sustained value to banks and their customers in the digital payment ecosystem.
-NPST's Online Dispute Resolution (ODR) solution aligns with DCB Bank's customer-centric ethos, ensuring safe and secure payments while fostering loyalty-building interactions and driving productivity and cost savings."
+Commenting on the win, Deepak Chand Thakur, Co-founder and CEO, NPST stated; "We are delighted to announce the DCB Bank win, reaffirming our commitment to delivering relevant innovation and sustained value to banks and their customers in the digital payment ecosystem.
+NPST's Online Dispute Resolution (ODR) Solution aligns with DCB Bank's customer-centric ethos, ensuring safe and secure payments while fostering loyalty-building interactions and driving productivity and cost savings."

 The solution seamlessly ingests complaints from the customer's preferred channel, and provides real-time visibility into dispute status through dashboards, alerts, and an extensive audit trail, reducing the time and stress involved in the dispute process for customers and banks.
 A modern, low-code platform enables DCB Bank to swiftly update dispute management workflows and incorporate changes in regulatory mandates, ensuring compliance while optimizing efficiency and customer satisfaction.